lyamaa/pyJWT-django/README.md

 # pyJWT-django
-Example on how to use JWT HTTP ONLY COOKIES
+Example on how to use JWT http only cookies
 ***

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install required library.